 - Loosen the top inch of soil.

-- For Bermuda or Zoysia: use plugs or sod pieces.
+- For Bermuda or Zoysia: Use plugs or sod pieces to fill bare patches.

 - Water lightly, just enough to keep the soil moist.

-When to do it: Mid to late April, once the soil warms (approximately 65°F) but before the summer heat.
+When to do it: Mid to late April, once the soil warms (approximately 65 degrees) but before the summer heat.

 Tip: Shade matters.
 Bermuda struggles in shade; Zoysia tolerates partial shade; and Centipede can tolerate light shade but not heavy traffic.
 Sun-loving areas should be planted with Bermuda or Zoysia for the best results.

-Spring growth in Columbia is delicate.
-Cut too early or too low, and you’ll stress the grass, invite weeds, or dig ruts in soft clay soil.
+Spring grass growth in Columbia is delicate.
+Cut your lawn too early or too low, and you’ll stress the grass, invite weeds, or dig ruts in soft clay soil.

 Recommended heights: